RedlineResearch/adel/README.md

        delay(N);
     }

 OK, that's easy enough.
-I can call it will two different values, say 500ms and 300ms:
+I can call it with two different values, say 500ms and 300ms:

     for (int i = 0; i < 100; i++) blink(3, 500);
     for (int i = 0; i < 100; i++) blink(4, 300);